 Constructed in 983 CE by Chamundaraya, the general of King Rajamalla of the Ganga dynasty, Bhagwan Bahubali Statue is among the top attractions to visit in Hassan.
-Also known as Gomateshwara statue, the monolith statue of Bahubali is a Jain deity that stands at a height of 17 metres.
-Nestled on the Vindhyagiri Hills, this place is famous for its panoramic views.
+Also known as the Gomateshwara statue, the monolith statue of Bahubali is a Jain deity that stands at a height of 17 metres.
+Nestled in the Vindhyagiri Hills, this place is famous for its panoramic views.
 You can choose to take the road that leads to the shrine or climb the steps on the hill.
 Once every 12 years, during the Mahamastakabhisheka festival, the statue is bathed in ghee, saffron, milk, and curd among other things and Hassan is known for its grand celebrations.
 The statue was awarded the status of one of the Seven Wonders of India in 2005.

 Timings: 8 AM-7 PM.

 Entry Fee: INR 200 per person.